Tanaguru/RGAA3-2016/docs/Rule-4-3-1.md

 If **Set1** is empty, raise a MessageA

+##### Test2

+For each element of **Set1**, check the presence of a `<track>` tag child of the element

-If **Set1** is not empty, raise a MessageB
+For each element return true-result of **Test2**, raise a MessageB

+For each element return false-result of **Test2**, raise a MessageC

 #### Messages

-##### MessageA : We detected video element, check manually that possible to show synchronized captions
+##### MessageA : No video element detected, check manually the presence of video element and that possible to show synchronized captions

--    code : **WeDetectedVideoElementCheckManuallyThatPossibleToShowSynchronizedCaptions**
+-    code : **NoVideoElementDetectedCheckManuallyThePresenceOfOtherVideoElementAndThatPossibleToShowSynchronizedCaptions**
 -    status: Pre-qualified (NMI-Neutral)
 -    parameter : tag name, snippet
 -    present in source : yes

+##### MessageB : We detected video element with synchronized captions

+-    code : **WeDetectedVideoElementWithSynchronizedCaptions**
+-    status: Passed
+-    parameter : tag name, snippet
+-    present in source : yes

-##### MessageB : No video element detected, check manually the presence of video element and that possible to show synchronized captions
+##### MessageC : We detected video element, check manually that possible to show synchronized captions

--    code : **NoVideoElementDetectedCheckManuallyThePresenceOfOtherVideoElementAndThatPossibleToShowSynchronizedCaptions**
+-    code : **WeDetectedVideoElementCheckManuallyThatPossibleToShowSynchronizedCaptions**
 -    status: Pre-qualified (NMI-Neutral)
 -    parameter : tag name, snippet
 -    present in source : yes